A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Recommendations for Rule Learning Algorithms and Software

 In many cases, rules are not presented in isolation to the analyst, but instead within a collection of rules comprising a rule model.
 Here, we relate the results of our review to the following aspects of rule models:

 \begin{enumerate} \item \textbf{Model size}.
-An experiment by \citet{poursabzi2018manipulating} found that people are better able to simulate results of a larger regression model composed of eight coefficients than of a smaller model composed of two coefficients.
+An experiment by \citet{poursabzi2018manipulating} found that people are better able to simulate results of a smaller regression model composed of two coefficients than of a larger model composed of eight coefficients.
 The results indicate that removal of any unnecessary variables could improve model interpretability even though the experiment did not find a difference in the trust in the model based on the number of coefficients it consisted of.
 Similarly to regression models, rule models often incorporate output that is considered as marginally relevant.
 This can take a form of (nearly) redundant rules or (nearly) redundant conditions in the rule.
-Our analysis shows that such redundancies can induce a number of biases, which may be accountable for misintepretation of the model.
-Size of a rule model can be reduced by utilizing various pruning techniques, or by using learning algorithms that allow the user to set or influence size of the resulting model.
+Our analysis shows that such redundancies can induce a number of biases, which may be accountable for misinterpretation of the model.
+Size of a rule model can be reduced by utilizing various pruning techniques, or by using learning algorithms that allow the user to set or influence the size of the resulting model.
 Examples of such approaches include those proposed by \citet{letham2015interpretable,lakkarajuinterpretable,wang2017bayesian}.
 The Interpretable Decision Sets algorithm \citep{lakkarajuinterpretable} can additionally optimize for diversity and non-overlap of discovered rules, directly countering the reiteration effect.

-Another potentially effective approach to discarding some rules can be using domain knowledge or constraints set by the user to remove the strong (e.g., highly confident), yet ``obvious" rules confirming common knowledge.\footnote{For example, it is well-known that diastolic blood pressure rises with body mass index (DBP$\uparrow\uparrow$BMI).
-Rules confirming this relationship might be removed \citep{Kliegr:2011:SSA:2070639.2070657}.} Removal of weak rules could help to address the tradeoff contrast as well as the weak evidence effect. \item \textbf{Rule grouping.} The rule learning literature has seen multiple attempts to develop methods for grouping similar rules, often by clustering.
-Our review suggests that presenting clusters of similar rules can help to reduce cognitive biases caused by reiteration.
+Eliminating redundancies can improve the adherence to the manner maxim (``be brief'') and the quantity conversational maxim.
+Following the quality maxim ``do not say for which you lack adequate evidence'', statistically insignificant rules can be considered to be removed.
+Another potentially effective approach to discarding some rules can be using domain knowledge or constraints set by the user to remove the strong (e.g., highly confident), yet ``obvious'' rules confirming common knowledge.\footnote{For example, it is well-known that diastolic blood pressure rises with body mass index (DBP$\uparrow\uparrow$BMI).
+Rules confirming this relationship might under some circumstances be removed \citep{Kliegr:2011:SSA:2070639.2070657}.} Removal of weak rules could help to address the tradeoff contrast as well as the weak evidence effect.
+Overall, eliminating redundancies and spurious rules can improve adherence to the quantity conversational maxim (``do not say for which you lack evidence'').